VerificAgent: Domain-Specific Memory Verification for Scalable Oversight of Aligned Computer-Use Agents: Experiments

 \subsection{Qualitative Error Analysis}

 We further do an in-depth qualitative analysis of the error modes for the memory configurations to better understand from where in the system the issue originates (Table~\ref{tab:error-modes}):

-\begin{enumerate} \item \textbf{Memory Errors:} The memory lacks the necessary knowledge to solve the task.
-(By definition, the fact‐checked memory configuration has no memory errors.) \item \textbf{Planner Errors:} The Planner fails to translate available knowledge into a correct sequence of actions. \item \textbf{Agent Errors:} The Agent is unable to execute a correct plan, despite having the right instructions. \end{enumerate}
+\begin{enumerate} \item \textbf{Knowledge misalignment:} The memory lacks the necessary knowledge to solve the task.
+(By definition, the reviewed memory configuration has no knowledge misalignment.) \item \textbf{Policy translation errors:} The planner fails to translate available knowledge into a correct sequence of actions. \item \textbf{Execution drift:} The agent is unable to execute a correct plan, despite having the right instructions. \end{enumerate}